Sjouwer/gamma-utils/README.md

 **Limit Check**
 *Default: true*
-Should the mod force the minimum and maximum gamma limits.
+Should the mod enforce the minimum and maximum gamma limits.

 **Minimum Gamma Limit**
 *Default: -750%*
-Minimum gamma percentage the mod should allow.
+Minimum gamma percentage the mod will allow if the Limit Check is enabled.

 **Maximum Gamma Limit**
 *Default: 1500%*
-Maximum gamma percentage the mod should allow.
+Maximum gamma percentage the mod will allow if the Limit Check is enabled.

 **Save Client Options**
 *Default: true*
-Disabling this will reset the gamma value set by the mod everytime Minecraft closes.
+Disabling this will reset the gamma value set by the mod every time Minecraft closes.

-## **Commands**

-/gamma toggle
-/gamma min
-/gamma max
-/gamma set \<value>
-/gamma increase \<value>   (value is optional)
-/gamma decrease \<value>   (value is optional)

 ## **Dependencies**